CloudAbrishami/online-food-ordering-panel/README.md

 ### Github link:
     https://github.com/CloudAbrishami

-This code is part of a university assignment and extremely needs to be cleaned.
+This code is part of a university assignment and I did not use clean coding methods in it so it's extremely hard to read :)).
+\\
 Notice that this code is not completed yet.